nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![](images/UG-images/list.png)
 ___

-### Clearing all user data: `clear`
+### Clearing all animes currently displayed: `clear`

-Deletes **ALL** user data in the current displayed list.
-Upon execution of clear command, the anime list of the active tab will be empty.
+Removes all anime(s) currently displayed on screen, upon user confirmation <br>
 Format: `clear`

-* Only animes from the current active tab will be deleted.
+- Only animes currently listed will be removed from the application
-* User will be prompted to key in the `clear` command once again upon first execution of `clear`.
+- User will be prompted with a confirmation message, and can proceed to clear all displayed animes by entering 'clear' again
-* Only on the second confirmation will the desired anime data be deleted.
+- Entering anything else will cancel the command

 <div markdown="box" class="alert alert-info">

 Example usages:
-* `clear` user will be prompted for a comfirmation `clear` command.
+* `clear` on the initial clear command prompts the user to confirm the command.
-* `clear` on second clear command all data of the active tab will be deleted.
+* `clear` on follow-up clear command deletes all anime data currently displayed.

 </div>

 ![](images/UG-images/clear.png)

+### Finding an anime: `find`

+Finds all anime(s) that match specified keyword(s) in their names or genres (case-insensitive) and displays them as a list with index numbers<br>
+Format: `find [n/NAME KEYWORD]... [g/GENRE KEYWORD]...`

+- `NAME KEYWORD` refers to the name keyword(s) you are searching for
+- `GENRE KEYWORD` refers to the genre keyword(s) you are searching for
+- `find` has to be followed by at least one search term

+Example:
+*  `find n/boku no n/hero g/comedy`

+### View user statistics: `stats`

+Displays a pop-up window that shows the statistical breakdown of anime(s) in AniList
+Format: `stats`
 ___

 ### Viewing all supported commands: `help`